zhiburt/tabled/README.md

 ## Settings

 This section lists the set of settings you can apply to your table.
-Most of the settings are laveraged by `Table::with` and `Table::modify`.
+Most of the settings are leveraged by `Table::with` and `Table::modify`.

 ### Style